paytrail/api-documentation/docs/README.md

 ### Email refunds

+**Note!** This function is outdated.
+A separate email refund action is not needed.
+Include the customer's email in the [refund payment request](#refund-payment), and the system will handle the email automatically.

 `HTTP POST /payments/{transactionId}/refund/email` email refunds a payment by transaction ID.

 ?> Email refunds are always asynchronous.
 When a refund request is accepted, the response contain status `ok` and the callback will be called.
 The callback is not called with the actual outcome.